normandesjr/prefix-dynamodb-mapper/README.md

 ### Loading

-There are a big difference when use _load_, because we need the hash and optionally range key.

-It is mandatory to use @DynamoDBHashKey and @DynamoDBRangeKey to use DynamoDBMapper.load(Class<T> clazz, Object hashKey, Object rangeKey).
+It's mandatory to use @DynamoDBHashKey and @DynamoDBRangeKey with DynamoDBMapper.load(Class<T> clazz, Object hashKey, Object rangeKey).

 ````java
 Product product = dynamoDBMapper.load(Product.class, "AAA1111", "MacBook Pro");
 ````

-Supposing you have hashKey with PROD_ prefix and rangeKey with "PROD_NAME_ prefix with @DynamoDBPrefix annotation You will get the returned product without these prefixes.
+Supposing you have hashKey with PROD_ prefix and rangeKey with "PROD_NAME_ prefix the returned product will not have these prefixes.

 ## Developers